 Ronald Reagan was the last president to win passage of major immigration reform, in 1986.
 President George W. Bush pushed for a bill much like the one passed by the Senate in 2013, but it died in 2007, killed by conservatives in Congress.
-In 2012, Republican candidates focused on deporting the undocumented rather than legalizing them, and the party’s presidential candidate, Mitt Romney, opposed a path to legal residency or citizenship.
+In 2012, Republican candidates focused on deporting the undocumented and the party’s presidential candidate, Mitt Romney, opposed a path to legal residency or citizenship.
 That November, Hispanic voters cast 71 percent of their ballots for Obama.
 A post-election review by Republican leaders called on the party to “embrace and champion” comprehensive changes in immigration or face a further shrinking of political support.
-But polls showed that a significant chunk of the party’s base agreed with the Tea Party wing of the House Republicans that has blocked a comprehensive bill.
+But polls showed that a significant chunk of the party’s base agreed with the Tea Party wing of the House Republicans that has blocked a far-reaching bill.
 That knocked what looked like a promising subject for a big bipartisan achievement off track.

 The Reference Shelf

 - Text of the Senate bill and the Congressional Budget Office’s report on its cost.
 Other immigration bills, including House proposals, can be found here.

 - Border Patrol figures on number of apprehensions from 2010 to 2016 and a history of the patrol.